geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 We'll use the knowledge and experience we gained from building Tic Tac Toe.
 Both games have a 2D grid.
 We'll need to make sure we prevent ourselves from accessing indexes off the board.
 Both games have two players who alternate turns.
-We'll need to make sure players only make valid moves and we keep track of the current player correctly.
+We'll need to make sure players only make valid moves and make sure we keep track of the current player correctly.

-There are two main "areas of research" we'll need to prove to ourselves we can handle before we seriously consider tackling this game.
-The two new things are simulating dropping tokens, and searching for all winning combinations in the grid.
-OK, searching for winning combinations in the grid isn't a totally new concept, but it's scaled up for what we were looking at in Tic Tac Toe.
-It's worth some penciling on paper.
+There are two main "areas of research" we'll need to prove to ourselves we can handle before we seriously start tackling this game.
+We need to make sure we can #1: simulate dropping tokens in a column and having them fall to the bottom.
+And, #2: be able to detect every possible winning condition.

 The good news about these concepts is we can explore solutions for them independently from building out the rest of the whole game.
 When you start a new project it is important to prove to yourself that you can do the hardest or most unknown things first.
 It's bad to build up architecture for something you later find out is impossible to do.

-There's one fun bit about placing tokens in Connect Four.
-Unlike Tic Tac Toe, tokens played in Connect Four have a "falling in to place" effect.
-Instead of players specifying the exact spot their token will go players specify which column they want to play their token on.
-We will need to write code that drops tokens in to place.

-The number of places where winning combinations can occur in Connect Four is much larger than the eight winning combinations a line could occur in Tic Tac Toe.
-We're going to need to either enumerate out all possible winning locations manually, or write code that searches for them.

-There's 50 locations where four-in-a-row can occur on a 5x7 board.

-* Horizontal: 4 positions per row * 5 rows = 20 possibilities
-* Vertical: 2 positions per column * 7 columns = 14 possibilities
-* Forward slash: 8 possibilities
-* Back slash: 8 possibilities
-* 50 total location possibilities
+Anyone ever read the old "Wayside School" books where the school built elevators where one only went up and one only went down?
+Bad foresight right there.

+Both of these concepts have some fun stuff in them.
+It's kind of exciting to simulate dropping the tokens and we can add some animation to the program to have a cool effect seeing the tokens drop in to place.
+For detecting winning combinations we'll learn a conceptual technique involving a "jig" and a Ouija board.

+Let's look at dropping tokens in to place first.

 ## Dropping Tokens in to Place
 The basic idea for dropping a token is to start at the bottom of a column